ECS154B-SQ2025/gem5-assignment0-SQ25/README.md

 gem5 run.py
 ```

-After running this command in the terminal, you will see an output like below:
+After running this command in the terminal, you will see an output like below (Note this won't match your output as this simulation was done using a RISC-V board rather than MIPS):

 ```text
 Global frequency set at 1000000000000 ticks per second